-The Contractor shall be responsible for the load testing of all foundations used on this project as required by design.
+The Contractor shall be responsible for the load testing of all foundations used on this project.
 All testing reports for driven piles shall bear the legible seal, signature, and date of the testing firm's engineer registered as a Professional Engineer in the State of South Carolina.
 The Contractor's designer shall review and approve, in writing, all load test reports prior to submitting the reports to SCDOT for review and acceptance or comment.
 Comments made by SCDOT shall be reviewed and rectified by the Contractor's designer prior to the results of the load testing being used in design.

-1.1.1 Pile Dynamic Load Testing with Pile Driving Analyzer
+2.1.1 Pile Dynamic Load Testing with Pile Driving Analyzer

-If Pile Driving Analyzer (PDA) testing is required for driven piles by the Geotechnical Engineer of Record's (GEOR) design, the Contractor's PDA testing shall be performed by a PDA certified operator with a Certificate of Proficiency from Pile Dynamics, Inc. of Advanced or higher.
-The PDA certification shall have been renewed within 4 years of the date of pile installation.
+Pile dynamic load testing with pile driving analyzer (PDA) testing is required for concrete piles designed for this project.
+PDA is also required for steel piles not driven to practical refusal on rock or partially weathered rock.
+The Contractor shall select a testing firm for PDA Testing from those firms currently approved to provide foundation testing services on SCDOT's Foundation Testing On-Call Contract.
 In addition to the PDA testing, CAPWAP (Case Pile Wave Analysis Program) analysis shall also be performed.
 The Contractor shall provide a Pile Installation Plan (PIP) that shall include the pile index testing program.
 The pile index testing program shall at a minimum include the Bent and Pile number of each pile to be tested as well as the number of index piles to be tested.
 The number of index piles shall conform to the SCDOT GDM.

-1.2 Roadway
+2.2 Roadway